Short Term Health Insurance

 Short term health insurance plans can also place caps on coverage.
 Where as ACA health insurance plans offer unlimited maximum lifetime benefits, with short term health insurance the maximum lifetime benefits are usually capped at $1 million or $2 million.

-The plans do not automatically renew each year.
+The plans do not automatically renew.

 Three Recent Examples of Clients Choosing Short Term Health Insurance